 In addition to providing opportunities for you to reconnect with the school and your former classmates through reunions and events, we offer mentoring opportunities and more general networking to continue to help you make the most of your connection to this community.
-Below you will find a short introduction to our networking and mentoring platform, Geelong College Connect and information about the Old Collegians' Committee.
+Below you will find a short introduction to our networking and mentoring platform, TGC Connect and information about the Old Collegians' Committee.

 The Thought Leaders speaker series is brought to you by The Old Geelong Collegians' Association (OGCA).
 In each episode we speak with an Old Collegian who is a leader in their chosen field, with an interesting story to tell.

 These episodes are recorded via Microsoft Teams as an interactive speaker event with members of our community listening live at home, with the opportunity for a Q and A session at the conclusion.